 4-H participants are youth, ages 5 to 19, taking part in programs provided as the result of actions planned and initiated by Extension personnel in cooperation with volunteers.
 With a direct connection to research at Virginia's land-grant universities, Virginia Tech and Virginia State University, 4-H is the first experience many young people have with higher education.
 4-H is characterized as being community-centered, volunteer-led, Extension-staff supervised, research-based, home- and family-oriented, publicly and privately funded, and responsive to change.

-For more information on how to become a 4-H Volunteer please contact the 4-H agent, Sarah Crews at firstname.lastname@example.org or 804-556-5873.
+For more information on how to become a 4-H Volunteer please contact our 4-H Agent.